-I recently visited Road America in Elkhart Lake, WI to watch a race.
-Between races, I was able to go out on the race track as a passenger in a ZR1 Corvette.
-The speed and power of the Corvette was awesome.
-The four mile long race track was beautiful and thrilling.
+If you've been to Road America in Elkhart Lake, WI, to watch a race, you know how beautiful and thrilling the race track is.
+When I was there, I was able to go out on the track as a passenger in a ZR1 Corvette.
+The speed and power of the Corvette was astonishing.

 As we headed down the back straight away, I asked the driver how fast we were going.
 His answer was 135 mph!
-He also told me, as we approached turn five, that this is the part of the racetrack where most cars go off the track.
-At that instant, it dawned on me how important tires are.
+As we approached turn five, he also told me that this is the part of the racetrack where most cars go off the track.
+At that instant, it dawned on me how essential tires are.

 Here are some tips to help you do that:

 1. Check your tire pressure monthly.
 Tires can lose approximately one pound per square inch of air (PSI) per month.
 A tire can lose even more in cold weather climates.
-So if you rely on your mechanic to check your tire pressure only at oil changes or tire rotations, you could be putting you and your family at risk.
+So, relying on your mechanic to check your tire pressure only at oil changes or tire rotations could put you and your family at risk.

-According to the National Highway Traffic Safety Administration, the leading cause of tire-related crashes is under inflated tires.
-Underinflated tires decrease vehicle handling and gas mileage, and can lead to premature tread wear and a catastrophic blowout.
+According to the National Highway Traffic Safety Administration, underinflated tires are the leading cause of tire-related crashes.
+Underinflated tires decrease vehicle handling and gas mileage and can lead to premature tread wear and a catastrophic blowout.
 Tires are expensive, but by checking your tire pressure regularly, you can extend their life.
-To find the appropriate tire pressures for your car, check your owner’s manual or the placard on your car’s door frame.
+To find the appropriate tire pressures for your car, check your owner’s manual or the placard on your door frame.

 2. Inspect tires regularly, especially before long road trips.
-At the time you’re checking tire pressure or washing your car, do a physical inspection of your tires.
+When you’re checking tire pressure or washing your car, physically inspect your tires.
 Don’t be afraid to get down on your hands and knees to do your inspection.
 Things to look for include cracks, bulges, and objects that may have punctured the tire, such as nails, screws, glass, or stones.
 If one of these objects punctures the sidewall of your tire, your tire will need to be replaced.

 3. Rotate, rotate, rotate.
-In order to maintain even tread wear and to get the maximum life out of your tires, it’s recommended that you rotate your tires every 6,000 to 8,000 miles.
+To maintain even tread wear and to get the maximum life out of your tires, it’s recommended that you rotate your tires every 6,000 to 8,000 miles.
 If you buy a set of tires from your local tire store, they may provide free tire rotation.
-If they don’t, tire rotations are fairly inexpensive.
+If they don’t, tire rotations are relatively inexpensive.

 4. Don’t overload your vehicle.
 Located on the placard on your door frame is information on how much weight your vehicle can safely handle.
-Overloading a vehicle can also cause tire failure.
+Overloading a car can also cause tire failure.

-When I was in high school, I overloaded my parents’ Cutlass Supreme station wagon.
-While the tires didn’t blow, the way the car handled was definitely affected.
+In high school, I overloaded my parents’ Cutlass Supreme station wagon.
+While the tires didn’t blow, the car's handling was affected.

 5. Don’t wait until your tires are on their death bed to replace.
-Back in my early married life, I drove my car around with the steel radials coming through the tire; yes, even on the highway.
+In my early married life, I drove my car around with the steel radials coming through the tire; yes, even on the highway.

 6. Don’t install mismatched tires.
-My wife recently bought one new tire for her all-wheel drive car after a screw punctured the tire’s sidewall.
-After doing some research, I learned that having mismatched tires can negatively impact the handling of your car and cause unusual wear and tear on the rest of your tires, as well as other components of your car.
-Since her other tires needed to be replaced as well, I bought three more tires a week later.
+After doing some research, I learned that having mismatched tires can negatively impact your car's handling and cause unusual wear and tear on the rest of your tires and other components of your vehicle.